Governors

 Roles and Duties

-The Governors work together o provide strategic leadership and accountability within the school.
-To enable them to work effectively, the team are part of committees and care out specific duties to feed back to the governing body as a whole.
+The Governors work together to provide strategic leadership and accountability within the school.
+To enable them to work effectively, the team are part of committees and carry out specific duties to feed back to the governing body as a whole.

 These roles and duties are updated annually.